F5Networks/f5-declarative-onboarding/docs/bigip-examples.rst

 |

 **Example Response** |br|
-Here is the response returned by DO from the declaration, showing the trace for the tenant (your output will vary based on the configuration of your device)
+Here is the response returned by DO from the declaration, showing the trace for the tenant (your output will vary based on the configuration of your device).

 .. code-block:: json